Extraordinary experiences in a beautiful land with rich history

 Begin in glorious Dubrovnik, the “Pearl of the Adriatic,” a World Heritage site with a spectacular Old City that richly repays exploration.
 Continue to historic Mostar in Bosnia and Herzegovina, where you’ll visit the beautiful, renowned Old Bridge, whose rebuilding has come to symbolize the rebirth of the Balkan States.
 Then see the great Old Towns of Split and Trogir, whose cobblestones, ancient buildings and narrow lanes combine the richness of the past with the vibrancy of the present.

 Note that for Sea Cloud voyages that begin in Dubrovnik and end in Naples, this extension begins in Split and travels to Dubrovnik, in the reverse of the sequence shown below.

 Disembark Sea Cloud in the morning and begin your explorations of Dubrovnik.
 Take a cable car ride to the top of Srdj Hill, for a classic panoramic view over the Old City of Dubrovnik and the Adriatic, from some 1,300 feet above.
 On a walking tour, stroll marble paved streets to the 15th‐century Rector’s Palace and the Franciscan Monastery, then walk the ramparts that circle the town.
-We’ll continue our explorations in the afternoon, check in to our hotel the Grand Villa Argentina, and have the evening at leisure.
+We’ll continue our explorations in the afternoon, check in to our hotel the Hotel Excelsior, and have the evening at leisure.
 (B,L)

 Transfer to the airport in Split for flights home.
 (B)